Democratic processes and change from the bottom-up

 Direct democracy is when the decisions of government (such as laws and budgets), community, organisation or group are decided by residents, participants or members.
 This is unlike representative democracy, when the person elected makes decisions on behalf of the the electorate.
 Direct democracy is a form of distributed leadership, where everyone is engaged in decision-making.

 Other forms of participatory democracy can take the form of citizens assemblies, where a demographically representative group of citizens discuss a particular issue to advise a parliament, or participatory budgets, where all city residents have a say in how money is spent.
 Organisations such as Digidem lab work on developing tools and digital platforms for these kinds of civic engagement.
-Extinction Rebellion also campaign for a citizens assembly for the climate crisis, a form of direct democracy that uses consensus decision making, watch video here.
+In this video the French citizens’ assembly on climate change is summarised and discussed.

 Consensus Decision Making